GuruMaps/AndroidManual/03-settings.md

 ### Show Bookmark Name

-To make visible bookmark name on the map, turn this option on.
-If enabled, a bookmark will change its view and the name of a bookmark will appear:
+To display a bookmark name on the map, turn this option on.
+The bookmark view will change and the name of the bookmark will appear.
+The bookmark name can be changed to your preference:

 <img src="/assets/bookmark_name_2.png" width="375" height="170" />